NBC Sports Philadelphia: NBC Sports Philadelphia Plus

-NBC Sports Philadelphia Plus is a full-time channel that also serves as an overflow network in case two local games are scheduled to air simultaneously on NBC Sports Philadelphia.
+NBC Sports Philadelphia Plus (NBCSP+), is a full-time channel that also serves as an overflow network in case two local games are scheduled to air simultaneously on NBC Sports Philadelphia.
 The network was previously known as the Comcast Network.

 Availability

+Peacock

+Beginning in 2025, NBC Sports Philadelphia has been available via sister streaming service Peacock as an add-on feature.